Twelve Days of ZAPmas - Day 4 - Fuzzing for Injection

 Because of the context of this input, my goal as an attacker is to somehow escape the context of the value attribute, normally by closing the quotes.
 Another option that might work if I can get multiple inputs to reflect would be escaping the existing closing quote.
 In either case, let's say I want to fuzz this to check how it behaves with a bunch of different values.
 So I'll send this login request to the Fuzzer tool, just like before.
 I've manually written out a nice short-list of payloads to try.
 Normally I would use something like one of the lists in SecLists, but in this case I'll keep it very simple.

-After I run the Fuzzer, I can see that only one of these was marked as reflected, but they’re all 200 OK.
+After I run the Fuzzer, I can see that only one of these was marked as reflected, but they're all 200 OK.
 In a JSON payload, I might think that my trailing backslash has escaped the closing quote, and might result in something to pursue.
-In HTML, it doesn’t fulfill that function, so it has not effect.
+In HTML, it doesn't fulfill that function, so it has no effect.

 I would also like to determine why specifically my double-quotes didn't break context, so I'll look at one of those first, and find that quotes are being HTML entity encoded.